 “Here,” she said, tossing it to Marsha, “see if you can cut some more out.”

 The young slayer caught the spine with a frown of distaste at the blood dripping from its blunt end, but quickly started using it to dig the others from the demon’s back.

-Kennedy and one of the girls from the other teams walked in laughing when they saw Andrew dart toward them.
-He pushed the button on the walkie talkie and said, "Red Five here.
-I’ve got them Gold Leader."
-Andrew moved swiftly to greet them and announced, "Where the hell have you been?"
+Kennedy and one of the girls from the other teams walked into the Council building, laughing, but stopped when they saw Andrew dart toward them.
+He pushed the button on the walkie talkie and said, “Red Five here.
+I’ve got them Gold Leader.”
+Andrew moved swiftly to greet them and announced, “You can’t go to bed.”